-The survey is adapted from (Christensen & Tegtmejer, 2015) and consists of two parts: Motivation and competencies.
-The competency part is based on the Researcher Development Framework (RDF) (Vitae, 2011), which describes the competencies that researchers need.
-Other frameworks that are IS specific include the MSIS-a competency model for IS educational programs at the master's level (Topi et al., 2017).
-I decided, however, to rely on the RDF due to its particular focus on research-based competencies, to evaluate their relevance to practitioner communities (cf. the practice-research gap).
-The RDF is characterized as a professional development framework that "articulates the knowledge, behaviours and attributes of successful researchers" (Vitae, 2011, p.
+The survey (see Appendix D) is adapted from (Christensen & Tegtmejer, 2015) and consists of two parts: Motivation and competencies.
+The competency part is based on the Researcher Development Framework (RDF) (Vitae, 2011), which describes the competencies researchers need.
+Other IS-specific frameworks include MSIS, a competency model for IS educational programs at the master's level (Topi et al., 2017).
+I decided, however, to rely on the RDF due to its particular focus on research-based competencies, to evaluate their relevance to practitioner communities (cf. the practiceresearch gap).
+The RDF is characterized as a professional development framework "articulates the knowledge, behaviours and attributes of successful researchers" (Vitae, 2011, p.
 1).
-The RDF is structured around four domains: (A)

-intellectual abilities", "Knowledge and (B) "Personal effectiveness", (C) "Research organization", governance and and (D) "Engagement, influence, and impact".
+The RDF is structured around four (A) "Knowledge and intellectual domains: abilities," (B) "Personal effectiveness," "Research governance and organization," and (D) "Engagement, influence, and impact."
 The four domains are divided into 12 sub-domains and 63 descriptors that capture researcher competencies, including "the knowledge, intellectual abilities, techniques and professional standards to do research, as well as the personal qualities, knowledge and skills to work with others and ensure the wider impact of research" (Vitae, 2011, p.
 2).
 Each descriptor is found at three to five stages of maturity, representing different levels of performance or development.
 Figure 2 (see Appendix A for a more detailed version) illustrates the RDF (adapted from (Evalueringscenteret, 1996)).

-Figure Development Framework
+Figure 2: Researcher Development Framework

 Each descriptor has been translated into one or more questions in the survey.
 First, each competency at stages 1-2 was summarized as one or more statements.
 Competencies at stages 3-5 were excluded as these are developed later in a research career.
-In total, 126 questions were reviewed by researchers from the university's Centre for Teaching and Learning.
-76 questions were selected and pilot tested on five student researchers (not part of this study).
+In total, 126 questions were reviewed by researchers from Aarhus University's Centre for Teaching and Learning (I developed the research apprenticeship model when I was employed there).
+76 questions were selected, and a pilot test was performed on five student researchers (not part of this study).
 The test helped strengthen the internal validity and ensure that the questions were relevant, unequivocal, and comprehensible.
 The wording was carefully considered to reduce ambiguity (Olsen, 2001).
 Besides the test, it is worth mentioning that the motivation part of the survey has been validated previously (Herrmann et al., 2013).

-For each question, respondents were asked to give two responses - one related to competency development during their apprenticeship and one related to competency use in their postgraduation employment.
-A Likert scale was used but respondents also had the option of providing qualitative comments.
-The motivation part of the survev includes questions regarding the background and incentive to do an apprenticeship, expectations, career plans, the research environment, and the quality and extent of supervision.
-The questions about expectations motivation inspired and are by (Evalueringscenteret) 1996, whereas the questions regarding the research environment and supervision are based on (Herrmann et al.) 2013.
+For each question, respondents were asked to give two responses, one related to competency development during their apprenticeship and one related to competency use in their postgraduation employment.
+A Likert scale was used, but respondents could also provide qualitative comments.
+The motivation part of the survey includes questions regarding the background and incentive to do an apprenticeship, expectations, career plans, the research environment, and the quality and extent of supervision.
+The questions about expectations and motivation are inspired by (Evalueringscenteret, 1996), whereas the questions regarding the research environment and supervision are based on (Herrmann et al., 2013).